awsdocs/aws-codebuild-user-guide/doc_source/cloudformation-vpc-template.md

 AWS CloudFormation enables you to create and provision AWS infrastructure deployments predictably and repeatedly, by using template files to create and delete a collection of resources together as a single unit \(a stack\)\.
 For more information, see the [AWS CloudFormation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide//Welcome.html)\.

 The following is an AWS CloudFormation YAML template for configuring an Amazon VPC to use the AWS CodeBuild VPC feature\.
-It is available for download from [https://s3.amazonaws.com/codebuild-cloudformation-templates-public/vpc_cloudformation_template.yml](https://s3.amazonaws.com/codebuild-cloudformation-templates-public/vpc_cloudformation_template.yml)\.

 ```
 Description:  This template deploys a VPC, with a pair of public and private subnets spread